tndrle/PyLuaTeX/README.md

 ## License
-[LPPL 1.3c](http://www.latex-project.org/lppl.txt) for LaTeX code and [MIT license](https://opensource.org/licenses/MIT) for Python and Lua code.
+[LPPL 1.3c](http://www.latex-project.org/lppl.txt) for LaTeX code and [MIT license](https://opensource.org/licenses/MIT) for Python and Lua code and other files.